tylerreisinger/cache-macro/README.md

 * All arguments and return values must implement `Clone`.
 * The function may not take `self` in any form.

-The macro will use the LruCache at `::lru_cache::LruCache`.
-This may be made configurable in the future.
+The macro will use the LruCache at `::lru_cache::LruCache` by default.
+This can be changed by setting the `cache_type` config variable as shown in the configuration section.

 The `LruCache` type used must accept two generic parameters `<Args, Return>` and must support methods `get_mut(&K)` and `insert(K, V)`.
 The `lru-cache` crate meets these requirements.